Sai-10z/DiseaseSense/README.md

 ---

-# ⚙️ Current Limitations
+## ⚙️ Limitations

-DiseaseSense is an educational project and has the following limitations:

-- The model is trained on a single symptom dataset and has **not** been clinically validated.
+- Trained on a single symptom dataset and not clinically validated.
-- Users can currently select a maximum of **three symptoms**, which does not reflect real clinical assessments.
-- High accuracy on the project dataset does **not** guarantee similar performance in real-world medical scenarios.
+- Currently limited to a maximum of three selected symptoms.
-- The application does not consider patient history, age, medications, laboratory results, or other clinical factors.
+- Does not consider patient history, medications, laboratory results, or other clinical factors.
-- Urgency levels and specialist recommendations are based on predefined application logic rather than medical validation.
+- Urgency and specialist recommendations are based on predefined application logic.
 - Nearby specialist search depends on external map services.

 ---

-# ⚠️ Disclaimer
+## ⚠️ Disclaimer

-DiseaseSense is an educational Machine Learning project developed for learning and demonstration purposes.
-The predictions and guidance provided by this application are **not** intended to replace professional medical advice, diagnosis, or treatment.
+DiseaseSense is an **academic machine learning project** developed for learning and demonstration purposes.
+Its predictions and guidance are estimates and **not a substitute for professional medical diagnosis, treatment, or advice**.
 Always consult a qualified healthcare professional for medical concerns.
-In case of a medical emergency, contact your local emergency services immediately.

 ---